brickbots/framedeck/case/layers.md

 and bottom to secure the assembly.
 You will need LONG standoffs...
 I had to combine a couple to get them long enough.

-The bottom two layers are held together with M2 heat set inserts.
+The bottom two layers are held together with 3mm long M2 heat set inserts.
-These inserts serve to secure the very bottom M layer to the bottom L layer and also provide fixing points for the mainboard and battery.
+Each of the bottom two layers are 1.5mm so the insert neatly joins them together when inserted through both.
+They serve to secure the very bottom M layer to the bottom L layer and also provide fixing points for the mainboard and battery.

-Please see this table below for full details of all the layers
+Please see this table below for full details of all the layers.
+Since the actual thickness of cut acrylic will usually vary, you may need to add or remove some of the general spacer layers (E/G) or try different thicknesses.
+I ended up using all of these as is, with the exception of one of the 'C' layers

 ## Hardware
 Layer|Thickness (MM)|Notes|Image